bjoernmayer/kotlin-react-bootstrap/README.md

 First release version will be `0.1.0`.

 ## Setup
 The library **will** be released on Github packages.

+You need to authenticate in order to download from GitHub Packages.
+For that [generate a GitHub token here](https://github.com/settings/tokens/new) and select the `read:packages` scope.

-You need to add this repository:
+Then, you need to add this repository:

 ```kotlin
 // build.gradle.kts